 Overall, the Wahl 9864 Slate used to be our #1 option but was recently moved down due to availability.
 This is not a knock on the product, because it is aesthetically crafted and holds more than its own weight in terms of power and durability, and actually over-performs when looking at the features and the usability combined.

-For starters, the Wahl Slate does not have built in length settings but rather uses several comb attachments that act as external length settings.
+For starters, the Wahl Slate does not have a built in scroll wheel for different lengths but rather uses several comb attachments that act as external length settings.
 This is just what Wahl has always done, and it works for them so why change it?

 The hair guide combs on the Wahl 9864 Slate make it very easy to shave your head to whatever length you need.